Curcumin vs Turmeric - What’s the Difference?

 - Curcumin (or diferuloylmethane)

 As a rich source of anti-inflammatory† antioxidants, curcuminoids are a unique group of polyphenols found only in the turmeric plant.
-But one curcuminoid stands out above the rest and that is curcumin, or diferuloylmethane, offering the biggest health benefits.
+But between the 3 curcuminoids in turmeric, one stands out above the rest.
+Curcumin, or diferuloylmethane, offer the biggest health benefits.

-Taken as an antioxidant supplement, curcumin can help support an active lifestyle and promote a healthy inflammation response† due to physical overexertion.*
+Taken as a supplement, curcumin may help support an active lifestyle and promote a healthy inflammation response† due to physical overexertion.*

-How Can I Get Turmeric Curcumin In My Diet?
+How Can I Add Curcumin to My Diet?

-Although many Indian foods and healthy recipes contain turmeric, there is a huge difference between eating it as a whole food and taking it as a supplement.
-When eating turmeric as only a spice, your intake is less than 3% curcumin, when taking a turmeric supplement you can receive over 95% of curcumin.
+Although curcumin is the main compound needed to get the health benefits, that doesn't mean you need to find a curcumin supplement.
+Taking a turmeric supplement with enhanced absorption is a great way to get curcumin into your body.
+Though many Indian foods and healthy recipes contain turmeric, there is a huge difference between eating it as a whole food and taking it as a supplement.
+When eating turmeric as only a spice, your intake is less than 3% curcumin.
+When taking a turmeric supplement with enhanced absorption, you can receive over 95% of curcumin.

 Another difference between foods naturally containing turmeric and a turmeric supplement is the bioavailability to your body.
-You may have heard health-conscious friends or seen news articles stating that to get the benefit of curcumin from turmeric you need to be sure you are eating your turmeric combined with fat or black pepper for your body to properly absorb the nutrient.
-This advice comes because turmeric as a spice has poor bioavailability for your body to get curcumin’s benefits.
-When taking a turmeric curcumin supplement you don’t have to worry about promoting your body’s absorption because the supplement provides a higher bioavailability than the natural spice.
+You may have heard health-conscious friends or seen news articles stating that to get the benefit of curcumin from turmeric in your diet you need to be sure you are eating your turmeric combined with an activator, like fat or black pepper for your body to properly absorb the nutrient.
+This advice comes because turmeric as a spice has poor bioavailability for your body to get curcumin’s benefits from eating the spice alone.
+When taking a turmeric curcumin supplement, look for one with enhanced absorption which provides a higher bioavailability than the natural spice.

 To best use a turmeric curcumin supplement, follow dosage directions on the bottle and consult your primary care physician with any health questions or concerns.